GrantSonar

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate a write operation (readOnlyHint=false) and non-destructive (destructiveHint=false).
-The description adds that it is reversible and requires an API key, providing useful behavioral context beyond annotations.
+Annotations indicate it's a write operation (readOnlyHint=false) and not destructive (destructiveHint=false).
+The description adds that the action is 'reversible', which goes beyond annotations.
+It also notes the API key requirement, providing useful behavioral context.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.